rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 Outputting these files of unaligned reads can be disabled using the option ``--bt2-no-un``.

-Align output file: Report
+Align output file: Align report
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-A report file, ``align-report.json``, is also written that records the settings you used when running alignment and summarizes the results of alignment.
+SEISMIC-RNA also writes a report file, ``align-report.json``, that records the settings you used for running the Align step and summarizes the results.
 See :doc:`../formats/report/align` for more information.

 Align: Troubleshooting